 - Ocean Beach: 4967 Newport Ave., San Diego, CA 92107

-- Everyday Hours: Varies by location, Closed Sundays
+- Everyday Hours: 11 AM – 8 PM, Closed on Sundays

 United Cerebral Palsy Thrift Store

 Another thrift store that supports a good cause is the United Cerebral Palsy shop.
 It is open seven days a week, the organization has three stores to choose from.
-Whether you go to the Chula Vista, City Heights, or the Pacific Beach location, you can find a wide selection of furniture, antiques, electronics, and sporting goods.
+Until recently, there were locations in City Heights and Pacific Beach; sadly, they closed.
+However, the Chula Vista location is still in operation, and you can find a wide selection of furniture, antiques, electronics, and sporting goods.
 Not only will you be able to find cheap items, you’ll be helping kids and adults who are struggling with the disease.
 It’s a great option for thrifting in San Diego.

 - Chula Vista: 405 Broadway, Chula Vista, CA 91910